Go From Good To Great In Your Relationships

 1) Confidence Belief in one's own overall competence, combined with a strong feeling of self-worth as an attractive potential partner for MOTOS.

-3) Inspiring Safety/Security A woman wants a man who can make her feel safe and comfortable in his presence.
+2) Masculinity As Women Define It Masculinity and femininity are the catalysts of sexual attraction.
+Their respective elements are best defined by the gender attracted to them, as opposed to the gender exhibiting them.
+Masculine men and feminine women find each other mutually attractive.
+A major linchpin of masculinity is tied to making women feel safe, secure and comfortable in your presence.
 This is best accomplished by having her best interests at heart as opposed to representing a threat to her physically, emotionally or otherwise.
-Mature, effective and benevolent decion making are key, as is a genuine affinity for women.
+Mature, effective and benevolent decision making are key.
 Similarly, men feel safe with a woman when she proves trustworthy, loyal, reliable and supportive.

 4) Strong Character Having a consistent, cornerstone belief system in place allows one to understand what is right and do so even when nobody is watching.
 Character empowers one to make effective decisions, maintain a consistent presence and fulfill on his or her promises.